A Survey of Predictive Maintenance: Systems, Purposes and Approaches: System Architectures of PdM

-In industry, many companies have developed their own maintenance systems with specific purposes.
-For example, the Senseye company \cite{Senseye} provides a system that gathers data from several sources, analyzes this data and sends a notification to a designated person when an abnormality is detected or a failure is predicted.
+Maintenance is a crucial issue to ensure production efficiency and reduce cost, thus many other PdM systems also have been proposed for different scenarios.
+Sipos \emph{et. al} \cite{sipos2014log} propose a log-based PdM system which utilizes state-of-the-art ML techniques to build predictive models from log data.
+The Senseye company \cite{Senseye} provides a system that gathers data from several sources, analyzes this data and sends a notification to a designated person when an abnormality is detected or a failure is predicted.
 This solution uses ML to perform condition monitoring and prognosis analysis.
 IBM \cite{negandhi2015ibm} provides Predictive Maintenance and Quality (PMQ) solution to help the customers monitor, analyze, and report on information that is gathered from devices and other assets and recommend maintenance activities.
 Many other major companies, e.g., SAP, SIEMENS and Microsoft, also have their own maintenance solution.